Risk-Team/CAVAanalytics/README.md

 You can request access to the University of Cantabria JupyterHub, where CAVAanalytics is already installed.
 This will give you access to computational resources and you would be able to perform your climate analysis using a Jupyter Notebook environment.
-If you would liek to acess these resources, you are welcome to contact
+If you would like to access these resources, you are welcome to contact
 <riccardo.soldan@fao.org> or <Hideki.Kanamaru@fao.org>

-### Docker
+### Locally through Docker

-A docker image will be made available soon
+A docker image will be made available soon, containing all the required software to immediately start working with CAVAanalytics.

 ## Using CAVAanalytics